iobio/homepage/_posts/2019-06-12-introducing-fibridge.md

 as we do for any other file on the web.

 # Demo
+## WARNING: Do NOT visit the website shown in the video.
+We don't own the domain anymore, and the last time I checked it was NSFW.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vUOJfSfncxQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>